Hormonal fluctuations are a natural part of our cycles but if the levels of estrogen and progesterone are off, it can play a role in hormonal acne.

 The end result of these hormonal fluctuations is that the skin becomes oily and you are more likely to get acne.
 Therefore, when either of these hormones (estrogen or progesterone) are too low in relation to testosterone or when progesterone is too high (in relation to testosterone), acne can arise.

-To read more posts about all-things acne, check out our dedicated section to the topic on our blog, Period Matters.
+To read more posts about all-things menstrual, check out our blog, Period Matters.